ds300/derivablejs/README.md

 So what's available in JS land?
 The silk.co engineering team [have apparently done something similar](http://engineering.silk.co/post/80056130804/reactive-programming-in-javascript), but it requires manual memory management and doesn't seem to be publicly available anyway.

-More promising is [Knockout's Observables](http://knockoutjs.com/documentation/observables.html) + [Pure Computed Observables](http://knockoutjs.com/documentation/computed-pure.html) which seem to get the job done, but are tied to Knockout itself and also unfortunately glitchy:
+More promising is [Knockout's Observables](http://knockoutjs.com/documentation/observables.html) + [Pure Computed Observables](http://knockoutjs.com/documentation/computed-pure.html) which seem to get the job done, but are tied to Knockout itself.
+They also have no facility for transactions and are glitchy:

 ```javascript
 const root = ko.observable("hello");